-T .

-5)Any other locations that have

-qualities of an institutional setting, as

-determined by the Division of

-Medicaid, including but not limited to,

-any setting:

-(a)Located in a building that is also a

-publicly or privately operated facility

-that provides inpatient institutional treatment,

-(b)Located in a building on the

-grounds of or immediately adjacent to

-a public institution the publicly or

-privately operated facility, or

-(b) Any other setting that has the effect

-of isolating persons receiving

-Medicaid Home and Community-

-Based Services (HCBS).

-The following language will be deleted

-with the 2018 ID/DD waiver renewal

-to comply with 42 CFR

-441.301(c)(4)(iv):

-Community Respite services are

-generally provided in the afternoon,

-early evening, and on weekends.

-A 11 E TI MOD

-Appendix F: The MS Department of Current language is in compliance with

-Participant-Rights F-3: State Mental Health operates a grievance system through and supports 42 CFR 441.301(c)(4)(i)- (v) of the Final Rule

-Grievance/Complaint the Office of Consumer (v) of the final Rule

-System System Support (OCS) within the

-1915c Intellectual Bureau of Quality

-Disabilities Management, Operations,

-Developmental and Standards.
-Within the

-Disabilities Waiver past year, OCS has revised

-its grievance system to be

-more consumer and family

-friendly and eliminate

-perceived barriers

-associated with the

-grievance process.
-OCS

-accepts a broad range of grievances.
-Grievances

-often include, but are not

-limited to, dissatisfaction with an individual service provider, dissatisfaction with a provider agency, alleged violations of individual rights, environmental issues, and access to services.
+5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting: (a) Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, (b) Located in a building on the grounds of or immediately adjacent to a public institution the publicly or privately operated facility, or (b) Any other setting that has the effect of isolating persons receiving Medicaid Home and Community-Based Services (HCBS).
+The following language will be deleted with the 2018 ID/DD waiver renewal to comply with 42 CFR 441.301(c)(4)(iv): Community Respite services are generally provided in the afternoon, Appendix F: Participant-Rights F-3: State Grievance/Complaint System 1915c Intellectual Disabilities Developmental Disabilities Waiver The MS Department of Mental Health operates a grievance system through the Office of Consumer Support (OCS) within the Bureau of Quality Management, Operations, and Standards.
+Within the past year, OCS has revised its grievance system to be more consumer and family friendly and eliminate perceived barriers associated with the grievance process.
+OCS accepts a broad range of grievances.
+Grievances often include, but are not early evening, and on weekends.
+Current language is in compliance with and supports 42 CFR 441.301(c)(4)(i)-(v) of the Final Rule limited to, dissatisfaction with an individual service provider, dissatisfaction with a provider agency, alleged violations of individual rights, environmental issues, and access to services.
 Individuals, family members, caregivers, or other interested parties have multiple avenues for filing a grievance.
 Grievances are received by phone, written format, or email.
 Upon receipt of a grievance, a Consumer Advocate within the Office of Consumer Supports categorizes the grievance based on an established level system.
 Information that differentiates the grievance process from the fair hearing process is disseminated to the individual and their family members during the initial enrollment and annually thereafter.
 Also, the individual is informed that they do not have to file a grievance prior to requesting a fair hearing.
 All grievances are resolved within 30 days of OCS receipt.
 The individual filing the grievance is provided formal notification from the Director of OCS of the resolution and activities performed in order to reach the resolution.